-- 1. Select Clusters > cluster name > service name. - 2.
+- 1. Select Clusters > cluster_name > service_name. - 2.
 Click the Configuration tab. - 3.
 Select Scope > service_name (Service-Wide). - 4.
 Select Category > Monitoring. - 5.
 Locate the property to change or search for it by typing its name in the Search box. - 6.
 Configure the property. - 7.
 Click Save Changes to commit the changes. - 8.
 Return to the Home page by clicking the Cloudera Manager logo. - 9.
-Click ψ to invoke the cluster restart wizard.
+Click the ψ icon that is next to any stale services to invoke the cluster restart wizard.